DevExpress/dotnet-eud/interface-elements-for-web/articles/diagram/create-a-new-chart.md

 You can arrange shapes into collapsible horizontal and vertical containers.

-Drag a shape over a container (the container will be highlighted).
-Drop the shape.
+Drag a shape over a container (this highlights the container) and drop the shape.

 ![Container](../../images/diagram-container.gif)